Steven Emerson

-Steven Emerson (born June 6, 1954) is an American journalist, author, and pundit on national security, terrorism, and Islamic extremism.
-Some have called Emerson an Islamophobe, who has recently been accused of spying on two different American Muslim organizations.
+Steven Emerson (born June 6, 1954) is an American investigative journalist, author, and pundit on national security, terrorism, and Islamic extremism.
+He is the founder and director of The Investigative Project on Terrorism, and received a George Polk Award for the 1994 documentary Terrorists Among Us: Jihad in America.

 Education and early career

 Emerson received a Bachelor of Arts from Brown University in 1976, and a Master of Arts in sociology in 1977.
 He went to Washington, D.C., in 1977 with the intention of putting off his law school studies for a year.
 He worked on staff as an investigator for the U.S. Senate Foreign Relations Committee until 1982, and as an executive assistant to Democratic Senator Frank Church of Idaho.

 Journalist and commentator

 Emerson was a freelance writer for The New Republic, for whom he wrote a series of articles in 1982 on the influence of Saudi Arabia on U.S. corporations, law firms, public-relations outfits, and educational institutions.
 In their pursuit of large contracts with Saudi Arabia, he argued, U.S. businesses became unofficial, unregistered lobbyists for Saudi interests.
 He expanded this material in 1985 in his first book, The American House of Saud: The Secret Petrodollar Connection.